javaeews/cassandra-mongo/README.md

 ![alt text](image-22.png)

 - [ ] At time series: common to define a TTL
-- [ ] Compaction strategy can make huge differences, have to be carefool: CPU cost!
+- [ ] Compaction strategy can make huge differences, have to be careful: CPU cost!
 - [ ] Allows to compact only windows of data, fairly common pattern

 > **Good, but.. not the best on long term**